joshfrench/om-wiki-fork/DataScript-Integration-Tutorial.md

 Point your browser at [http://localhost:3449](http://localhost:3449).
-You should see a blank page with the title "Om Tutorial!" visible on your browser tab.
+You should see a blank page with the title "Om + DataScript!" visible on your browser tab.

 Open the Chrome Developer Tools with the **View > Developer > JavaScript Console** menu.
 In the JavaScript Console you should see